Lyceum International School

-Lyceum International School (ලයිසියම් ජාත්යන්තර පාසල, லைசியம் சர்வதேச பாடசாலை) (abbreviated as LIS), popularly known as Lyceum and its students as Lyceumers, is the largest International School network in Sri Lanka providing all pre-primary, primary and secondary education.
-Lyceum also holds the title as the largest school in Sri Lanka with over 25,000 students and 3,300 teachers and staff (as of 2025 February).
+Lyceum International School (ලයිසියම් ජාත්යන්තර පාසල, லைசியம் சர்வதேச பாடசாலை), commonly referred to as Lyceum and abbreviated as LIS, is a private international school network in Sri Lanka.
+Founded on 14 June 1993 by Mohan Lal Grero, it has grown into one of the largest private school networks in the country, with over 25,000 students and more than 3,300 teachers across multiple campuses.

+The school provides education from pre-primary to secondary level and offers both an international stream based on Pearson Edexcel and a national stream based on the Sri Lankan curriculum.

 History

-Lyceum International School was founded by Dr. Mohan Lal Grero in 1993, to foster all-round development through English-medium learning in Sri Lanka.
-At its inception, Lyceum International School had only seven students and four teachers.
-The school's motto is derived from the Ancient Greek aphorism "Know thyself".
-Lyceum is made up of the parent school in Nugegoda and nine branch schools in Wattala, Panadura, Ratnapura, Gampaha, Nuwara Eliya, Anuradhapura, Kurunegala, Avissawella and Katunayake.
+Lyceum International School was founded on 14 June 1993 by Mohan Lal Grero.
+According to the school's official history, it began with seven students and four teachers and later expanded into a nationwide network of campuses.

 School

 Branches

 Lyceum International School has ten branches across Sri Lanka providing both primary and secondary education, and seventeen more branches providing pre-primary education commonly known as "leaf schools".
 Lyceum International School also has six daycare centres for toddlers.

 In addition, Lyceum Campus was introduced in 2022, located in Nugegoda, with state-of-the-art facilities where students can pursue excellence through international standards in a comprehensive campus experience close to home.